Cyclingnews Verdict

 The change is a bold one given the cycling community’s aversion to change, and for now will be shipped as standard only with SLR – the bottles will be an add-on for lower-tier SL bikes (hence making them comparatively slower than the outgoing Madone SL).

-Interestingly, the overall offering has shrunk from eight sizes to six.
+Interestingly, choice has been a little restricted on sizing as the overall offering has shrunk from eight sizes to six.

 “We had a lot of sizes that had a lot of overlap,” Roessingh explains.
-“Many riders could actually ride two different sizes and that created some confusion of just what frame size to ride, as there were some that were like unbelievably close to each other.”
+“Many riders could actually ride two different sizes, and that created some confusion about just what frame size to ride, as there were some that were like unbelievably close to each other.”
 In some cases as little as a 4mm difference in stack height.

 The fewer sizes are billed as reducing confusion and consolidating the design of each size.
-The cynic in me naturally assumed that there was perhaps some manufacturing saving at work there, but Roessingh later walked me through some of the logistics of manufacturing on the scale needed for the Madone.
-Essentially, reducing eight moulds to six may offer substantial savings for a small frame manufacturer, but when selling thousands of frames per year the turnaround of worn moulds means fewer mould sizes doesn’t necessarily mean fewer moulds.
+The cynic in me naturally assumed that there was perhaps some manufacturing saving at work there, but at the global launch, Roessingh walked me through some of the logistics of manufacturing on the scale needed for the Madone.
+Essentially, reducing eight moulds to six may offer substantial savings for a small frame manufacturer, but when selling thousands of frames per year, the turnaround of worn moulds means fewer mould sizes doesn’t necessarily mean fewer moulds.

-Trek’s global launch took place near Cebreros in a mountainous corner of the Castile and León region in Spain.
-Our riding took us directly into the mountains and into open windy plains.
+I first rode the Madone at Trek’s global launch, which took place near Cebreros in a mountainous corner of the Castile and León region in Spain.
+Our ride took us directly into the mountains and into open, windy plains.

 I was riding the second-tier (Ultegra Di2-equipped) SLR 7, though it was identical to the top-spec SLR 9 as far as the frame design and material.
 No surprise, then, that there was an immediate sense of speed, power transfer and sharpness riding the Madone.

-The previous aero-focussed Madone always excelled in comfort, however, its bulky tubes ultimately gave it the sensation of driving a beefy sports car, while the new SLR not only felt palpably lighter but seemed so much closer to the Emonda in general ride quality.
+The previous aero-focused Madone always excelled in comfort.
+However, its bulky tubes ultimately gave it the sensation of driving a beefy sports car, while the new SLR not only felt palpably lighter but seemed so much closer to the Emonda in general ride quality.
 This has the sharp turn of speed and lively handling of a lightweight climber while promising the same speed as an all-out aero machine.

 When it comes to all-out speed, it’s very hard to quantify that through a pair of initial test rides.
 Perhaps the best I could say is that it carried speed well on flat terrain, and at times felt simply blisteringly fast, and was truly a beast on the descents.